 The Division of English and Applied Linguistics recognizes the language arts as profound forms of cultural as well as personal communication, and as means for reflection and expression.
 We believe that critically reading, analyzing, and discussing diverse texts enables students to begin to understand and to communicate their particular experiences and knowledges contextualized by those of the global community.

 We seek to instill this philosophy within our students by developing the skills and knowledge foundational to understanding ourselves and our world.
 For this development to occur, the Division provides an intimate, multicultural environment where students read widely, analyze arguments, and learn to express themselves with clarity and force in both speaking and writing.
 In all these, we emphasize the importance of critical analysis for professional success and graduate studies but also for productive contribution to the social, political, and economic strengths of our communities.

-Our faculty actively engage their professions, publishing, presenting at conferences, and serving as advisors to over a hundred majors and minors.
+Our faculty actively engage their professions by publishing, presenting at conferences, and serving as advisors to over a hundred majors and minors.
 Their specialties align with the University’s focus on preparing our students to be positive contributors to both our regional and global communities.
-They range from traditional British and American Literature to frontline Pacific Island Literatures, Comparative, and Environmental Literature.
+They range from traditional British and American Literature to frontline Pacific Island Literatures, and Comparative, and Environmental Literature.

 The Major Offerings

 The English Major offers three emphases: Literature, Linguistics/ESL, and English for Education.
 It also offers two minors: an English Minor and a Writing Minor.
 For those planning on teaching, the English for Education and the Linguistics/ESL Emphases provide the foundations for a career in education.